 For instructions on how to access and use our listserv, click on the listserv button to the left.

-2. Add it to the Ride Schedule published in the yearly Newsletter To add a ride to our published ride schedule, contact Roger at (607) 773-1233or at email@example.com Roger will help you with any questions you might have and assist you in picking out a good time and date for the ride.
+2. Add it to the Ride Schedule published in the yearly Newsletter To add a ride to our published ride schedule, send an email to: email@example.com

 AA: Over 22 mph